.forEach()

 Contribute to Docs

-The .forEach() array method loops over the array, passing each item in the array into the callback function provided.
+In JavaScript, the .forEach() method loops over a given array, passing each item in the array into the callback function provided.
+It is a higher-order function that accepts a callback function as an argument.

 Syntax

-• index (optional): The index of the array element.
+• index (Optional): The index of the current element.

 Note: Unlike a regular for loop, .forEach() method does not provide a way to terminate iteration before all elements have been passed to the function.